The Expendables (franchise): Future

+In May 2026, the project re-entered development, with Heidi Jo Markel and Glenn Gainor as producers.
+Reworked from the previous iteration conceptualized by Markel, Patrick Muldoon, and Julie Kroll; the plot will take place in the 1990s during the Y2K-era tension as an original story for a team of elite female operatives.
+The script is intended to expand the continuity of the franchise, as creatives stated that it can also be seen as a standalone installment.
+The producers were assembling the writers and directors at that time.
+The project will be a joint-venture production in collaboration with franchise owner Lionsgate Films, by Eclectic Pictures, Hollywood Ventures Group, and Thirteenth Studios.

 Television

 In May 2012, it was announced that a television spin-off of the film series had entered development at Lionsgate.
 In March 2015, it was confirmed that the franchise would expand, with a television event series in active development.
 The project would be a joint-production between CBS Television Studios, Lionsgate Television, Shane Brennan Prods., and Rogue Marble Productions.
 Shane Brennan has signed on as creator, producer and showrunner; as well as serving as co-writer with Greg Coolidge and Kirk Ward.
 Stallone would serve as executive producer alongside Avi Lerner, Kevin King, Grant Anderson, and Brennan.
 The plot of the series was announced to feature a new team of Expendables, composed of 'iconic television stars', who are on a mission to stop the dangerous activities of terrorist organizations.

 Originally scheduled to air on Fox network, beginning in June 2016 the series was being shopped around to other networks and streaming services.
 In November 2021, President of Millennium Films Jeffrey Greenstein confirmed that the studio is once again actively developing a television series for the franchise.
 In November 2022, Greenstein reiterated that development for a television series is ongoing, with plans to expand each of the studio's franchises into additional media.